slyval/guidelines/Guidelines/REST API Guidelines.md

     Examples of resources are: Order, Entry

 #### Collections
 A collection is a set of resources.
-As an example, a set of order
+As an example, a set of order resources is referred to as a collection of orders

+#### URL (Uniform Resource  Locator) or URI (Uniform Resource Identifier)
+These are often used interchangeably to indicate the path that when followed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjQzNzUxNDIsMTk2MDcyNzAwNCwxMT
-U3MzUxNTAyXX0=
+eyJoaXN0b3J5IjpbMTMzODM3MDk5MCwxOTYwNzI3MDA0LDExNT
+czNTE1MDJdfQ==
 -->